-Flying is more complex than cars or bikes (Help Drive) because you are working in three dimensions.
+Flying is more complex than cars or bikes ('help drive') because you are working in three dimensions.
 Most AVs have ASCII 3D Navigators or flight interfaces to help you with your surroundings.
 If you are in a cockpit with one, type 'help navigator' or 'help interface' to learn more.
-Your flight computer will check any route you input automatically and prevent you from moving if that route would result in a collision.
+Your flight computer will validate any route you input automatically and prevent you from moving if that route would result in a collision.

 enter - To get into the front seat.

 board - To get in the back seat (Please note that some AVs do not have back seats.)